 - A combination of academic qualifications and relevant skills and knowledge acquired through work or professional experience that is deemed equivalent to the above.

 - International applicants must demonstrate that they have equivalent academic qualifications and experience.
 Click here for your country's equivalent academic entry requirements.

-Where there are more applicants than places available, applicants will be selected on the basis of the best academic records and their admission recommended to the AIC Director (Learning and Teaching) who will approve the final selection.
+Where there are more applicants than places available, applicants will be selected on the basis of the best academic records and their admission recommended to the OPAIC Head of Department who will approve the final selection.